amrutacoder/amrutacoder/README.md

 🎓 B.E.
 (IT) Student @ PVG’s COET, Pune | 💻 Flutter Developer | 🌱 Tech Enthusiast | 🎯 Kiran Scholar (Persistent Foundation)

+## 🌟 Welcome to my GitHub profile!
+I’m a tech enthusiast and aspiring developer passionate about learning and working with Flutter, Firebase, and other modern tools.
+Here you'll find more about my skills, achievements, and learning journey in tech.

 ## 👩‍💻 About Me

 • 📚 Currently pursuing B.E. in Information Technology at PVG’s COET, Pune